anand-s-marmeto/marmeto-free-shipping-bar-v1/README.md

 # marmeto-components

-Paste the below code snippet in settings-schema.json.
+Paste the below code snippet in settings-schema.json to get the option to enter the free-shipping-price threshold in global-settings.

 {
     "name": "Free shipping bar",
     "settings": [